 c) promote diverse and inclusive campus communities.

-Combined, they reflect a hard-won Enlightenment principle of two-way tolerance as we dare to know (to judge for ourselves what we’re told is good or true).
-As the philosopher Kant put it in 1784: Dare to know!
-(Have the courage to use your own understanding!) is therefore the motto of Enlightenment … This Enlightenment requires nothing but freedom… to make public use of one’s reason in all matters … A Clergyman is bound to preach to his congregation in accordance with the doctrines of the church he serves … But as a Scholar he has full freedom, indeed the obligation, to communicate to his public all his carefully examined and constructive thoughts concerning errors in that doctrine…
+Combined, they reflect a hard-won Enlightenment principle of two-way tolerance as we dare to know (to judge for ourselves what is good or true).
+As the philosopher Kant put it in 1784: Sapere aude!
+(Dare to know!
+Have the courage to use your own understanding!) is therefore the motto of Enlightenment … This Enlightenment requires nothing but freedom… to make public use of one’s reason in all matters … A Clergyman is bound to preach to his congregation in accordance with the doctrines of the church he serves … But as a Scholar he has full freedom, indeed the obligation, to communicate to his public all his carefully examined and constructive thoughts concerning errors in that doctrine

 For students in class settings, tolerance does its work when the ideas that one group finds most meaningful are at odds with those of others; or when a core belief for one group has lower priority for others.
-This accords with what one UK university leader has called the radically inclusive university.
-By making room to explore points of conflict and uncertainty, the framework limits the intellectually lazy presumption that to hold a minority view must just mean you’re bad or mad or both.
-Instead, it calls on participants to engage with (and often, to translate) an opposing view in some detail, before judging its relative merits for the topic at hand.
+This accords with what a UK university leader has called the radically inclusive university.
+In this kind of institution (another UK leader argues) modes of debate are less gladiatorial … not merely scoring points, but building consensus (see Notes).

-As “radically inclusive” scholarly communities set up to seek, share and strengthen knowledge and understanding reliably (as the saying goes, to seek the truth and make it known), universities need coherent sets of principles to guide inquiry-based learning, with few if any critical-thinker no-go zones.
+Many thinkers echo these ideas today.
+As “radically inclusive” scholarly communities set up to seek, share and strengthen knowledge and understanding reliably, universities need coherent sets of principles to guide inquiry-based learning, with few if any critical-thinker no-go zones.
 Here open, intellectually honest debate can do its work, in a never-ending project of enlightening up.
 In his Treatise on Tolerance in 1763, Voltaire put it well: If you want us to tolerate your doctrine here, start by being neither intolerant, nor intolerable.
 He believed it was vital to cultivate and protect critical thinking, to promote the good and just society.
+And (perhaps reflecting his own experiences of imprisonment and exile) he did not regard intellectual independence and freedom of conscience as at odds with a concern for the rights and sensibilities of others.
+His idea of freedom was as a reciprocal gift of compassion, grounded in a common humanity.

 Notes